About

 About Me

-One of Mark’s primary interests is expanding the role that performers play socially and interpersonally in the world.
-In 2018, he created The Curious Musician, an online video series for musicians to share thoughts on musicianship, creativity, practice, and personal growth.
+Mark created The Curious Musician in 2018, an online video series for musicians to share thoughts on musicianship, creativity, practice, and personal growth.
 In 2019, he and a team of New World Symphony Fellows designed, programmed, and performed Double Take: The Human Effect, a concert experience exploring the ways in which art helps make sense of a turbulent world.
-That same year, Mark started a collaboration in which New World Symphony musicians made weekly visits to a South Florida juvenile justice organization, playing and writing music together with small groups of court-involved high school students in an effort to explore positive relationships and personal growth.
-He also has taught as a brass coach for the Stanford Youth Orchestra, the San Francisco Symphony Youth Orchestra, New World Symphony’s MusicLab program, and Iberacademy in Medellín, Colombia.
+That same year, Mark started a project in which New World Symphony musicians made weekly visits to a South Florida juvenile justice organization, playing and writing music together with small groups of court-involved high school students to explore positive relationships and personal growth together.
+He has also taught as a brass coach for the Columbus Symphony Youth Orchestras, Bravo Waukegan, the Stanford Youth Orchestra, the San Francisco Symphony Youth Orchestra, New World Symphony’s MusicLab program, and Iberacademy in Medellín, Colombia.

-In his spare time, he enjoys writing, curating a collection of fine pencils, reading too many books, and running.
+In his spare time, he enjoys writing, curating a collection of fine pencils, and reading too many books at the same time.

 New World Symphony Profile (2018)